Hasidic 'defectors' find challenges, isolation in pursuing a new life

 Hasidic and other Orthodox rabbis told Fox News that families generally are encouraged not to disavow children or other relatives who leave the community, or the religion.

 “I don’t know the extent of the OTD phenomenon, but any Jew who has become disillusioned about his or her Jewish community is one too many," said Rabbi Avi Shafran, the director of public affairs for Agudath Israel of America.
-"And I have great sympathy for those who have felt unable to live the lifestyle of the community of their birth. "
+"And I have great sympathy for those who have felt unable to live the lifestyle of the community of their birth."

 "I had never been on a date.
 I had never heard of the Beatles.
 And I thought 'May the Force be with you' meant 'May God be with you.'"

-Other members of the community said they were familiar with - and have strongly condemned - reports of intimidation or violence directed at people who were rumored to be deviating from the teachings. or who were considering becoming OTD.
+Other members of the community said they were familiar with -- and have strongly condemned -- reports of intimidation or violence directed at people rumored to be deviating from the teachings or considering becoming OTD.

 Watch: Community in Conflict: Reporter’s Notebook

-Many who have left say they find the transition to life outside Hasidism awkward - and terrifying.
+Many who have left the community say they find the transition to life outside Hasidism awkward -- and terrifying.
 Some find themselves adrift in a world whose culture and language they barely understand.
 They say they struggle to pay bills, lacking even the rudimentary skills required to get and keep jobs.

-Then there is the social emptiness that accompanies their departure from the path.
-They can be shunned by the community they left behind, and cut off from a network in which neighbors and strangers come to your aid as a sort of extended family.
+And there is also the social emptiness that accompanies their departure from the Hasidic path, particularly if, the rabbis' statements to the contrary, they are shunned by the community they left behind, cut off from a network in which neighbors and strangers come to your aid as a sort of extended family.

 “They lose the feeling of family,” he added.
 “It’s a lonely life when they leave.”